What is the scapula and what does it do?

 Movements of the scapula

-- Retraction (also called adduction) = scapula moves closer to the spine
+- Retraction (also called adduction) = moves closer to the spine

-- Posterior tilt = the medial border of the scapula lifts off the ribcage
+- Posterior tilt = the medial border lifts off the ribcage

-The scapula is a unique bone in the body and contributes to the wide range of movements that we can access at the shoulder girdle.
+The scapulae are unique bones in the body and contribute to the wide range of movements that we can access at the shoulder girdle.
+It's an important part of creating the balance between mobility and stability that is critical to functional movement at the shoulder girdle.
 If you’d like to learn more, check out our article on the shoulder girdle.
+For an even deeper dive, these resources from the National Library of Medicine are a great resource: https://www.ncbi.nlm.nih.gov/books/NBK531475/ and https://www.ncbi.nlm.nih.gov/books/NBK538319/